Spider-Man co-creator Steve Ditko dies at age 90

 Ditko left Marvel in 1966, but returned in 1979.
 One of his later creations was Squirrel Girl, who after her debut in 1992 became a cult favorite among comics fans.

-He maintained a writing studio in Manhattan until his death, but had no known surviving family members and was incredibly reclusive, turning down nearly all offers to do interviews, meet fans or appear at movie premieres.
+He maintained a writing studio in Manhattan until his death, but had no known surviving family members and was incredibly private person.

-"We didn't approach him," Scott Derrickson, director of the 2016 movie "Doctor Strange," told The Hollywood Reporter.
-"He's like J.D.
-Salinger.
-He is private and has intentionally stayed out of the spotlight.
-I hope he goes to see the movie wherever he is, because I think we paid homage to his work."
+According to DC Entertainment, Steve once said, "I never talk about myself.
+My work is me.
+I do my best, and if I like it, I hope somebody else likes it, too."